Skip to content

 -H "Content-Type: application/json" \

-The request body is a JSON array of memory UUIDs.
-The response includes all relationships where any of the provided UUIDs appear as source_id or target_id.
+The request body is a JSON object with a memory-ids array.
+The response includes all relationships where any of the provided UUIDs appear as source-id or target-id.
+For a single memory, pass a one-element array.